John-Rood/VectorVault/README.md

 2. Gather some text data we want to store
 3. Add the data to the Vault
 4. Get vectors embeddings
-5. Save to the Vault Cloud
+5. Upload to the Cloud

 ```python
 from vectorvault import Vault